-“If you can’t see the bright side of life, polish the dull side.” – Nathan
+“If you can’t see the bright side of life, polish the dull side.” – Nathan, Mr. B’s son

-What weather do we choose to live each day?
 Our choice to smile or grumble is controlled by our personal choice power.
-“Stuff” happens every day.
-How we respond to that stuff is in our circle of control.
-We are certainly influenced by the people and circumstances or life, but our response to them is a choice.
+It’s true that “stuff” happens every day, but how we respond to that stuff is entirely in our circle of control.
+We are influenced by the people and circumstances in our life and our response to them is a choice.
 Believing that we have a choice and control is the first step toward personal efficacy and empowerment.

 There is a neurological term for eliciting a response from someone with a smile or a frown.
 The response is called “mirroring”.
-Mirror neurons exist in our brain that can cause us to smile when someone smiles at us and frown when we frown.
+Mirror neurons exist in our brain and can cause us to smile when someone smiles at us, or frown when we frown.
 A proactive decision to make someone think positively because we are acting or speaking positively has powerful results.

 The See – Do – Get Model

-The See – Do – Get model of thinking helps us to remember that how we see things; be that our perspective, feelings, or thoughts, will lead us to action (Do) and our actions achieve results (Get).
-When we don’t achieve the results we hope for it is often a result of an error in how we are seeing things or the actions we hoped would achieve the result.
-Use this model to help your child recognize that his or her proactive response to life can have dramatic results on their future.
+The See – Do – Get model of thinking helps us to remember that how we SEE things (whether it be our perspective, feelings, or thoughts) will lead us to action (DO) and our actions achieve results (GET).
+When we don’t achieve the results we hope for it is often a result of an error in how we are seeing things or in the actions we hoped would achieve the result.
+Use this model to help your child recognize that his or her proactive response to life can have dramatic positive results on their future.

 Interested in taking your learning on Choosing Your Own Weather a bit further?
 You can watch an interesting video here and take a deep dive on career coaching here.
 How do you make your own weather forecast everyday?